Best Quiet Fans Under 30 dB – Real Noise Comparison (2026)

 We took our own measurements (in dB) and created comparison videos - and were surprised: some models celebrated as test winners on other sites did not live up to their promises and were significantly louder than expected in reality.

-With a total of 9 speed levels, Timer function, Oscillation up to approx. 120 degrees and one Remote control the Brandson offers everything you could wish for in a modern fan.
+With a total of 12 speed levels, Timer function, vertical oscillation and one Tower Fans with Remote Control the Levoit offers everything you could wish for in a modern fan.
 From Level 4 increases the noise level slightlybut still remains surprisingly quiet compared to many other devices and at the highest level you have real power.

-In our test, the Brandson was not only quieter than the Levoit in 2nd placebut also significantly quieter than the Rowenta (3rd place).
-The only small drawback: the Height adjustment is limited to approx. 10 cm - A little more flexibility would be desirable here.
+In our test, the Levoit pedestal fan was not only quieter than the Levoit tower in 2nd placebut also significantly quieter than the Rowenta (3rd place).
+The only small drawback: the the vertical oscillation range could be a bit wider. - A little more flexibility would be desirable here.

 Simulating natural wind is often perceived as more pleasant than a constant flow of air over a long period of time.